 - (1).
 Investors can invest and own 100% in enterprises, including SMEs, except for some Areas Prohibited for Foreign Investment such as national and defense/security related products and services, respecting the provisions of the Constitution, and other relevant laws.
 This should be reviewed by constitutional lawyers to ascertain whether there are constitutional limits to foreign direct investment.
 This will ensure letter and spirit of the proposed foreign investment Bill confirming that the bill is not in conflict with the constitutional provisions.
 Nepal needs to follow the global economic "trends" taking into the ground realities.
-In essence, Nepal should therefore have a more liberal investment policy as compared to its two big neighbours as well as ASEAN countries in order to attract foreign investment. - (2).
-Nepal ranks at very low level in "doing business" global environment index.
-This rank can be improved by addressing the issue related to reforming foreign investment laws, money laundering and drug peddling. - (3).
-In view of the potential for cross-border trade with China (context Belt and Road), Nepal could benefit as a transit country for export utilizing dry port facility, export of produces from Export Processing Zone and possible transit supply-chain warehousing for third country export. - (4).
+In essence, Nepal should therefore have a more liberal investment policy as compared to its two big neighbors as well as ASEAN countries in order to attract foreign investment. - (2).
+Nepal ranks very low in the Global Environment Index for "doing business".
+This rank can be improved by addressing the issue related to reforming foreign investment laws, money laundering, and peddling. - (3).
+In view of the potential for cross-border trade with China (in the context of the Belt and Road Initiative), Nepal could benefit as a transit country for export utilizing dry port facility, export of produces from Export Processing Zone and possible transit supply-chain warehousing for third country export. - (4).
 Approval mechanism is proposed at the provincial level in view of the federal structure of the governance. - (5).
-Nearly seven or eight million Nepali live and work outside of Nepal, and the proposed investment bill will allow them to invest freely in all productive areas of economy, and forge partnerships with non-Nepali nationals. - (6).
+Nearly eight million Nepali live and work outside of Nepal, and the proposed investment bill will allow them to invest freely in all productive areas of the economy, and forge partnerships with non-Nepali nationals. - (6).
 Current Foreign Investment and Technology Transfer Act of 2049/1992 is focused on foreign currency inflow.
 It is not linked to employment generation.
 Foreign Investment in business enterprise should be, where feasible, tied up with job creation and technology transfer.
 This shortcoming is addressed in the draft proposal. - (7).
-Use of terminology "foreigner" is dropped and 'non-Nepali nationals' is used to include wider diaspora (including Nepal-born former nationals and people of Nepaliorigin).
-Use of terminology "Non-Resident Nepali" is not used for this is restrictive in its definition and controversial in some instances. - (8).
-The new National Economic Policy Monitoring Authority (or NEPMA) will review and update annually economic sectors/areas for foreign investment, develop policy guidelines on investment, and regularly monitor implementation of programs and projects.
+Use of the terminology "foreigner" should be dropped and 'non-Nepali nationals' is used to include wider diaspora (including Nepal-born former nationals and people of Nepali origin).
+The terminology "Non-Resident Nepali" not being used is shown to be restrictive in its definition and controversial in some instances. - (8).
+The new NEPMA will annually review and update economic sectors/areas for foreign investment, develop policy guidelines on investment, and regularly monitor implementation of programs and projects.

 (9).
 Banking and finance matters are to be governed by Nepal Rastra Bank and the necessary rules and regulations are to be developed separately.
 This is to separate banking and monetary market functioning from executive and political interferences.
-Healthy banking and monetary practices are integral part of creating climate of business confidence and growth in investment market.
+Healthy banking and monetary practices are integral part of creating climate for business confidence and growth in investment market.